zooniverse/scribeAPI/project/emigrant/content/pages/data.md

 ## Data exports

 Participants have made {{project.classification_count}} contributions to Emigrant City to date.
 This project periodically builds a merged, anonymized dump of that data, which is made public here.
 This is an active project and we’re continuing to gather data from the records.
+(You can [help](/#/intro)!)
 The data made available here is refreshed weekly.

 ## Source Assets